Kairos-T/QRNG/README.md

 ![Visualise distribution](screenshots/Plt.png)

 ## Limitations
-- **Simulation** - The `qasm_simulator` is simply a classical simulator for quantum circuits, and has limitations in simulationg quantum systems.
+- **Simulation** - The `qasm_simulator` is simply a classical simulator for quantum circuits, and has limitations in simulating quantum systems.
+Hence, there might be outliers and in the distribution of the generated numbers, as can be seen in the screenshot above.